 - Collaborators and Co-editors: List in alphabetical order all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 48 months preceding the submission of this proposal.
 For publications or collaborations with more than 10 authors or participants, only list those individuals in the core group with whom the Principal Investigator interacted on a regular basis while the research was being done.
 Also, list any individuals who are currently, or have been, co-editors with you on a special issue of a journal, compendium, or conference proceedings during the 24 months preceding the submission of this proposal.
-If there are no collaborators or co-editors to report, state "None." - Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s) during the last 5 years.
-Also, list the names and current organizational affiliations of your graduate students and postdoctoral associates during the past 5 years. - Advisory Committees: List all advisory committees on which the senior investigator serves, including the name of the institution and department (if applicable).
+If there are no collaborators or co-editors to report, state "None." - Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s).
+Also, list the names and current organizational affiliations of your graduate students and postdoctoral associates.

-Personally Identifiable Information (PII): Do not include sensitive personally identifiable information such as a Social Security Number, date of birth, or city of birth.
-Do not include information that a merit reviewer should not make use of.
-Proposals containing PII will be declined without review.
+Personally Identifiable Information: Do not include sensitive personally identifiable information such as a Social Security Number, date of birth, or city of birth.
+Do not include information that a merit reviewer should not consider.